Skip to main content

 • Call someone instead of sending an email

-• Ask how someone how their weekend was
+• Ask someone how their weekend was

 Take a few minutes to try something different to change how you feel each day.